Cash or Accrual Method : What Is The Difference

 Accrual Accounting Basics

 Accrual accounting recognizes revenue when earned and expenses when incurred, regardless of payment status.
 This matches transactions to the proper period for a more accurate financial picture.
-But accrual accounting requires more complex record-keeping.
+However, accrual accounting requires more complex record-keeping.

 Key Factors to Consider: